micheleantonazzi/bioinformatics-project/README.md

+## Metrics

+* accurancy: is the ration between the correct predictions and the total number samples.
+* balaned accurancy: this metric is particularly useful when the test set in unbalanced.
+In particular, it is calculated as the average of the correct prediction for each class.
+* auPRC: the area under precision recall curve is a useful measure of success of prediction when the classes are very imbalanced.
+The precision-recall curve shows the tradeoff between precision and recall for different threshold.
+A high area under the curve represents both high recall and high precision, where high precision relates to a low false positive rate, and high recall relates to a low false negative rate.
+The auPRC value is between 0 and 1 and an high value denotes a good predictor.
+* auROC: the area under receiver operating characteristic is a metric specific for binary classification tasks.
+It indicates the fraction between the true positive rate and the false positive rates.
+Differently form auPRC, its values is between 0.5 and 1.

 # Bibliography

 [1] Yifeng Li, Wenqiang Shi, and Wyeth W. Wasserman.
 "Genome-wide prediction of cis-regulatory regions using supervised deep learning methods"